Thermal Column

 What we have

 Bible teaching podcast, devotional content, blog and training academy/coaching academy.
 We also have links to websites, podcasts, books, articles, newsletters, and reference resources.
-We also provide reviews of current web resources and books to serve as a quick reference for pastors and beginning and seasoned counselors.
+We also provide reviews of current web resources and books to serve as a quick reference for pastors and beginning or seasoned counselors.
+TS can also be scheduled to speak at your church or event.
+Contact him at the link below.

 About TS Elliott